d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

 ## Training

-Training a vision transformer on the Fashion-MNIST dataset is just like how CNNs were trained in :numref:`chap_modern_cnn`.
+Training a vision Transformer on the Fashion-MNIST dataset is just like how CNNs were trained in :numref:`chap_modern_cnn`.

 ```{.python .input}
 img_size, patch_size = 96, 16